stephanlensky/swayvnc-chrome-fork/README.md

 swayvnc-chrome uses [Sway](https://swaywm.org) with [wayvnc](https://github.com/any1/wayvnc) to create a headless, GPU-accelerated wayland desktop with a browser payload (Chrome), to display one or several web pages.

+GPU acceleration has currently only been tested under Linux.

 This project is a fork of [swayvnc-firefox](https://github.com/bbusse/swayvnc-firefox), rewritten to minimize external dependencies and improve overall configurability.

 ## Usage

 The latest image is always available at `ghcr.io/stephanlensky/swayvnc-chrome:latest`.

-To run using `docker-compose`, create a new file named `docker-compose.yml` with the following contents:
+To run using `docker compose`, create a new file named `docker-compose.yml` with the following contents:

 ```yaml
 services: